-Municipal Liquidity Facility: The Federal Reserve established a new "Municipal Liquidity Facility" ("MLF") that will offer up to \$500 billion in direct federal lending to certain larger issuers, which are able to use their own loan proceeds to make loans to smaller governmental units that would not otherwise qualify for this program.
-Proceeds may be used to help manage the cash flow impact of income tax deferrals resulting from an extension of income tax filing deadlines, potential reductions of tax and other revenues or increases in expenses related to or resulting from the pandemic, and requirements for the payment of principal and interest on outstanding obligations.
-At this point, most municipal issuers have not had to resort to the MLF because rates have been conducive to issuing debt through the conventional municipal bond market; however, it is notable that the MLF exists as a market backstop if needed.
+Municipal Liquidity Facility: The Federal Reserve established a "Municipal Liquidity Facility" ("MLF") in 2020 that offered up to \$500 billion in direct federal lending to certain larger issuers, which were in turn able to use their own loan proceeds to make loans to included smaller governmental units that would not otherwise qualify for this program.
+The MLF expired on December 31, 2020.
+Most municipal issuers did not have to resort to the MLF because rates have been conducive to issuing debt through the conventional municipal bond market; however, it is notable that the MLF existed as a market backstop if needed.